- About Us

 - Contact Us

-The study concluded “the key difference was that exercise also turned on the production of brain-derived neurotrophic factor (BDNF), which is known to be important for the growth and survival of neurons.”
+The study concluded that “the key difference was that exercise also turned on the production of brain-derived neurotrophic factor (BDNF), which is known to be important for the growth and survival of neurons.”
 BDNF helped create a more hospitable brain environment for the new neurons to survive.
-[Thus,] “by combining drugs and gene therapy that both induced neurogenesis and increasing BDNF production, they were able to successfully mimic the effects of exercise on cognitive function.”
+[Thus,] “by combining drugs and gene therapy that both induced neurogenesis and increased BDNF production, they were able to successfully mimic the effects of exercise on cognitive function.”

 Site powered by Zeniark.
 All Rights Reserved 2022